 Think about it… what if you had bought land in these areas BEFORE their explosions in growth?

-Look at your nearest major metropolitan area and compare what it looks like now, to what it looked like 10 years ago.
-New neighborhoods spring up all the time!
-New commercial developments, new industrial parks, new retail establishments, are always being created or revitalized, no matter what the real estate market looks like.
+Look at your nearest major metropolitan area and compare how it looks today to what it looked like ten years ago.
+If a city is growing, there will be a constant new development of residential neighborhoods and commercial subdivisions.
+New retail establishments are always being created or revitalized, no matter what the real estate market looks like.

 Look for areas that are in the path of growth.
-These areas exist in literally every metropolitan area in the world and they are often overlooked by the 98% of real estate investors who are only in this game for fast cash.
+These areas exist in literally every metropolitan area in the world, and they are often overlooked by the 98% of real estate investors who are only in this game for fast cash.
 If time is on your side (and let's be honest – unless you are terminally ill, time is almost always on your side), this is a strategy you should be active in.